colonelwatch/ESP32-dotmatrix-spectrum/README.md

 Before I implemented this method, the ESP32 could generate 100 fix_fft outputs per second; it can now do **1627.8** per second (which exceeded the ~~458~~1024.2Hz refresh rate of my LED matrix).
 This dynamic sampling trick can be applied on any microcontroller using interrupts, including the Arduino Uno (after raising the ADC clock).

 ## Implementation
 Feed a 3.3V peak-to-peak amplified signal with DC bias into either GPIO36 or GPIO39.
 By pressing the BOOT button on the ESP32, you can switch between the two.
-(I managed to input music by using the 2n3904 amplifier described in attiny85-spectrum.)
+(I managed to input music or a ambient noise by using the below schematic.)
 Wire the ESP32 into the HUB08 interface 64x16 LED matrix, using the pinouts in the .ino file.

+!(Schematic)[images/schematic.png]

 ## Demonstration

 [![ESP32-dotmatrix-spectrum](http://img.youtube.com/vi/qoQYLd-diwM/0.jpg)](https://www.youtube.com/watch?v=qoQYLd-diwM)

-## Limitations/TO-DO

-- The LED matrix might be limited to 458Hz because the microcontroller needs time to copy into the second buffer (Test if this is true, and if true attempting a page-flipping system instead)
-	- Alternatively, use a different type of display, since 458Hz is tough to appreciate on such a limited resoluton!